dotnet/runtime/docs/workflow/testing/coreclr/gc-stress-run-readme.md

 The easiest way to build the Framework+Tests is by running `dotnet msbuild` from `<REPO_ROOT>` on `src\tests\GC\Stress\Framework\ReliabilityFramework.csproj`.

-Sometimes there is a need (after initial build) to rebuild Framework+Tests.
-For example when modifying the Framework to add a new scenario or when investigating a failure.
-In such case it is possible to go directly into the the Framework directory and build manually- Ex: `dotnet build -c:debug`.

 # Running stress

 The test binaries need to be in a directory called Tests next to `ReliabilityFramework.dll`.
 So if you keep `ReliabilityFramework.dll` where it is, you should see the test binaries copied to the `<TestBin>\GC\Stress\Framework\ReliabilityFramework\Tests`.